HomeArticlesGuideCricket & Baseball Stats Guide

 NRR = (Total Runs Scored ÷ Total Overs Faced) − (Total Runs Conceded ÷ Total Overs Bowled)

-Worked example: A team that has scored 1,400 runs across 280 overs faced, while conceding 1,320 runs across 280 overs bowled, has an NRR of (1,400 ÷ 280) − (1,320 ÷ 280) = 5.00 − 4.71 = +0.29.
+Worked example: a team that scored 1,400 runs across 280 overs faced, while conceding 1,320 runs across 280 overs bowled, has an NRR of (1,400 ÷ 280) − (1,320 ÷ 280) = 5.00 − 4.71 = +0.29.

 Key Terms

-• ERA — Earned Run Average; a baseball pitcher's earned runs allowed per 9 innings pitched
+• ERA: Earned Run Average, a baseball pitcher's earned runs allowed per 9 innings pitched

-• Strike Rate — in cricket, runs scored per 100 balls faced, a measure of scoring speed
+• Strike Rate: in cricket, runs scored per 100 balls faced, a measure of scoring speed

-• Net Run Rate — a cricket tournament metric comparing a team's scoring rate against their conceding rate
+• Net Run Rate: a cricket tournament metric comparing a team's scoring rate against their conceding rate

-• Earned Run — in baseball, a run that scored without the benefit of a fielding error, attributed directly to the pitcher
+• Earned Run: in baseball, a run that scored without the benefit of a fielding error, attributed directly to the pitcher

-• Economy Rate — in cricket, runs conceded per over bowled, a containment-focused counterpart to bowling average
+• Economy Rate: in cricket, runs conceded per over bowled, a containment-focused counterpart to bowling average

 Frequently Asked Questions